4aiman/JS-DualShock3-Monitor/README.md

 # JS-DualShock3-Monitor

-Pure javascript-driven gamepad monitor (styled for Dualshock 3, NES, SNES, XBox 360)
+Pure javascript-driven gamepad monitor (styled for mini-Dualshock 3, NES, SNES, XBox 360)

 Built to be used in OBS an an overlay.
 That means the controller will be semi-transparent.